hideaki-j/hideaki-j.github.io/index.md

 # Awards
 Received five awards including:
 - Incentive Research Award, The Japanese Society for Artificial Intelligence Workshop on Access and Visual Mining, 2019.
-  - Our research paper "Intention Understanding with Small Training Data Sets by Utilizing Multi-Task Transfer Learning" was selected as one of the best two out of more than 20 papers.
+  - His research paper that proposed an intention understanding method based on transfer learning before the emergence of BERT was selected as one of the best two out of more than 20 papers.
 - Mitsubishi Electric R&D Center president award for making the design process efficient by developing an IR algorithm and software, 2019.